codsalah/Attendence-Project-/README.md

    - The Siamese Neural Network processes and stores the facial features for future comparison.

 2. **Attendance Tracking:**
-   - During attendance tracking, the system captures live faces using OpenCV and Haarcascade.
+   - During attendance tracking, the system Records live video and captures faces using OpenCV.
    - The Siamese Neural Network compares the captured faces with the registered faces to determine the identity.
    - Attendance details, including the student's name and entry time, are recorded in an Excel sheet for the current date.